mte0/DataMonster/README.md

 - No local caching, undectectable.
 - Tokens and other data can be sent through a Discord webhook.
 - Very Small amount of AV's flag this as a virus.
-- Scans Chrome, Brave, Opera, Yandex, Firefox, and the Discord Client for tokens.
+- Scans 15+ Sources for tokens.
 - Gathers most computer data.
 - Can easily be obfuscated and packaged into an EXE.
 - Determines if alt-accounts are logged into the same PC, and snipes their tokens as well.